Gurugram police make first arrest in Chintels Paradiso case | Law-Order

 Around a month ago, a magisterial inquiry had found retrofitting in flat D 603 as the key trigger for the collapse and held both Chintels India and Manish Switchgear and Construction responsible for the same.

-''We have arrested Ajay Austin, director of the Manish Switchgear and Constructions, and are questioning him.
+''We have arrested Amit Austin, director of the Manish Switchgear and Constructions, and are questioning him.
 He will be produced in a city court tomorrow,'' the ACP said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)